onedata/onedata-deployments/openfaas/README.md

 # OpenFaaS deployments

+OpenFaaS and the components needed to run automation tasks in onedata can be easily installed with the supplied ansible playbooks - see [ansible/README.md](ansible/README.md).
+If you want to go the hard way and deploy openfaas manually read further.

-The procedure of deploying OpenFaaS is the following:
+The procedure of deploying OpenFaaS includes installing/deploying of the following sofware:
-- A kubernetess cluster is needed.
-In this deployment we use [kind](https://kind.sigs.k8s.io/).
-The following commands install docker and k8s cluster:
+ - docker,
+ - k8s cluster - we use [kind](https://kind.sigs.k8s.io/) in this tutor,
+ - helm,
+ - openfass,
+ - openfaas-pod-status-monitor,
+ - openfaas-sidecar.
+Proceed with the commands in the following sections to install the mentioned software.

 ## Installing docker
 ```
 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg